traaldbjerg/MajoLat/README.md

     .\preset.ps1
     ```

-To use the library, the virtual environment built by `uv` must first be activated.
+Once installed, to use the library, the virtual environment built by `uv` must first be activated.

 - Linux/WSL: in the installation directory, run the command
     ```